 Requires LEO to establish a competitive grant program for higher education institutions; requires one \$100.0 million grant to be awarded to improve medical education, health infrastructure and access, and cancer research laboratories; requires a second \$130.0 million grant to be awarded to improve electric vehicle teaching, training, and development in the state; requires report.
 Executive includes new language.
-House, Senate, and Conference do not include.
+House and Senate do not include.

 Sec.
 1098.
-ARP - Nonprofit Relief Grants - NEW
+Nonprofit Relief Grants - NOT INCLUDED

 Requires LEO to establish a new Nonprofit Relief Grant program to award grant funding to nonprofit community service organizations across the state.
 Executive does not include.
 House includes new language.
 Senate does not include.
-Conference concurs with the House.